smartface/sf-plugin-firebase/README.md

 [FirebaseMessaging](#firebasemessaging)

 ## FirebaseApp
+Normally Firebase can work with two different configurations.
+Each of them are managed thourh the App.
+Howerver  this Smartface plugin only supports one configuration.

 When called with no arguments, the default app is returned.
 When an app name is provided, the app corresponding to that name is returned.